Nontrivial torsion in the Tate--Shafarevich group of elliptic curves via visibility and twists: Non-isomorphic pairs of elliptic curves with identical BSD invariants, Kodaira symbols, minimal discriminants, and nontrivial Tate–Shafarevich groups

 \subsection{Acknowledgements}

 I would like to express my heartfelt gratitude to Prof.\ Nobuo Tsuzuki for his many constructive discussions and continual encouragement throughout this work.
 I also thank Prof.\ Christian Wuthrich for insightful discussions at Y-RANT in Nottingham about my previous paper \cite{shiga} and the nontriviality of the Tate--Shafarevich group.
-I thank Prof. Tetsushi Ito and Prof. Kazuhiro Ito for inviting me to the workshop and for their valuable comments.
 I am also grateful to Prof. Go Yamashita for a question during the Number Theory Seminar at Kyoto University, which motivated Remark \ref{commutative}.
 I would also like to thank Yoshinori Kanamura for drawing my attention to several papers on the strong Hasse principle in connection with relaxing the local conditions defining the Tate–Shafarevich group.
+I would like to thank Naoto Dainobu for telling me the paper \cite{annals} and his helpful discussions regarding the argument in Proposition \ref{parityeven}.